x-m-el/ember-data-table/README.md

   selectable across pages and may be acted on using the `:selection-menu-actions` or `:selection-menu` named blocks.
 - `@initialSelection` :: The selection to use as long as the user has not changed the selection yet.
+- `@selectionProperty` :: By default equality will be checked by comparison of objects, which works for e.g. ember-data records.
+If a specific key is needed for comparison (e.g. uuid when using mu-search), this can be specified here by providing the path to the attribute.
 - `@linksModelProperty` :: When a link is clicked the row must supply information to the link to indicate which item was clicked.
 By default the `id` property is used but another attribute may be